bhanug/misframe/posts/2015-03-31-optimizing-concurrent-map-access-in-go.md

 		// Insert the newly created *memorySource.
 		p.sources[name] = source
 	}
+	// if present is true, then another goroutine has already inserted
+	// the element we want, and source is set to what we want.

 } // added this line

 // Note that if the source was present, we avoid the lock completely!